-ETM trace (also known as full trace) is a continuously collected sequence of every executed instruction for a selected portion of the execution.
-It is only possible to collect as much data as the buffer can hold.

-The debug probe contains a trace buffer that collects trace data in real time, but the data is not displayed in the C-SPY windows until after the execution has stopped.
+ETM (Embedded Trace Macrocell) real-time trace is a continuously collected sequence of every executed instruction for a selected portion of the execution.
+It is only possible to collect as much data as the trace buffer can hold.
+The trace buffer can be located either in the debug probe or on-chip (ETB).
+The trace buffer collects trace data in real time, but the data is not displayed in the C-SPY windows until after the execution has stopped.